baker-laboratory/ipd/docs/tutorials/class_decorators.rst

 Element-wise Operations
 ========================

-The :py:mod:`ipd.dev.element_wise` module provides tools to apply operations element-by-element across a structured container such as a ``dict`` or :py:mod:`ipd.preludu_.struct` (convenience wrapper around dataclass) or dataclass.
+The :py:mod:`ipd.dev.element_wise` module provides tools to apply operations element-by-element across a structured container such as a ``dict`` or :py:mod:`ipd.prelude_.struct` (convenience wrapper around dataclass) or dataclass.
 Can be used on any class that holds a fairly homogeneous collection of elements in all non-private attributes.
 Attributes that end with _ will be ignored my element_wise.

 Using the ``@element_wise_operations`` decorator, you can attach special descriptors (e.g., ``.mapwise``, ``.valwise``, ``.npwise``, ``.dictwise``) to a class.
 These descriptors provide access to an ``ElementWiseDispatcher``, which handles fancy element-wise behavior like: